NEWS

 Preble Street assumed operations of Hope House in February, keeping one of Maine’s largest shelters open and ensuring that 56 people continued to have a warm, safe place to sleep and access to meals, clothing, laundry, and support to help them connect with housing, health care, family, and other critical resources.

-The city of Bangor and Penobscot County understand the importance of emergency shelter and supported funding for renovations at Hope House.
-PCHC kicked off the construction this month on the building, which includes the emergency shelter, operated by Preble Street, and the transitional housing, operated by PCHC.
+The City of Bangor and Penobscot County understand the importance of emergency shelter and supported funding for renovations at Hope House.
+Penobscot Community Health Care (PCHC) owns the building, and kicked off the construction this month on the building.
+The building houses the emergency shelter, operated by Preble Street, and a transitional housing program, operated by PCHC.
 When these renovations are complete, Hope House will be an even more welcoming, safe, and trauma-informed space for people experiencing homelessness.
 This renovation will also allow us to increase capacity from 56 to 68 permanent shelter beds.
 These 12 additional beds will bring more people inside where they can get the care and services they need to move into permanent housing and a more stable future.

 Staff at the Hope House groundbreaking